jhajek/Linux-text-book-part-1/Chapter-02/chapter-02.md

 ### The Rise of Commercial Linux and Modern Linux Distributions

-  As the nature of Linux grew and corporations became more involved in kernel development, the value proposition of Linux began to grow as well.
-The combination of the Linux kernel and the GNU tools, plus GUI tools became known a Linux distribution - which anyone could freely make.
-This became known as a Linux *distro.* Another term to be aware of is a there are different flavors, derivatives, or spins of Linux Distributions.
+  As corporations became more involved in Linux kernel development, the value proposition of Linux began to grow as well.
+The combination of the Linux kernel and the GNU tools, plus GUI tools became known a Linux distribution, also known as a *distro* - which anyone could freely make.
+Each distribution flavors, derivatives, or spins as well.

   After almost 20 years of Linux we can think of the distributions mainly hailing from two distinct families: Debian and Red Hat.
 There are many other quality distributions of Linux that I don't want to leave out or paint in a bad light.
 For the purposes of this book I will focus on the two main distributions.
 You can find almost all known Linux distributions at [http://distrowatch.com](http://distrowatch.com/ "Distro Watch")